An honest holiday review from a single mum.

 The day-trip to Venice, for my 3 girls, was the most thrilling part of the week.
 From the smooth train journey there and back, to the first sight of an ancient city ruin on the waterways, it will go down in our memories.
 Carla even has the pictures of Venice imprinted on a t-shirt.
 Nice!

-I hope this gives an insight into just how well we were looked after, and how we look forward to our next adventure.
+I hope our holiday feedback will give other single parents an insight into just how well we were looked after by Single Parents on Holiday, and how we look forward to our next adventure.